 - Learn to love yourself and others despite the flaws of your own and those of others.
 This act forms the ground for self-empathy and empathy for others.

-In this article, we have walk you through the meaning of Humility from various perspectives, how a humble agile servant-leader behave that will allow her/him to garner success in agile work environment, some examples of humility in practice, as well as the disadvantages of arrogance and charisma as opposed to humility.
+In this article, we have walked you through the meaning of Humility from various perspectives, how a humble agile servant-leader behave that will allow her/him to garner success in agile work environment, some examples of humility in practice, as well as the disadvantages of arrogance and charisma as opposed to humility.

-We hope that the article has given you a more insightful understanding of humility in agile servant leadership and inspire you to embody your understanding about this quality to make your workplace a better place!
+We hope that the article has given you a more insightful understanding of humility in agile servant leadership and inspires you to embody your understanding about this quality to make your workplace a better place!